 The pictures are to be without titles of any kind.
 I want no allusions to interfere with or assist the spectator.
 Before them I want him to be on his own, and if he finds in them an imagery unkind or unpleasant or evil, let him look to the state of his own soul.

-Given the nightmarish restrictions, stipulations and requirements imposed the sociopathically-self-regarding artist, the hoard of paintings languished in storage at an undisclosed Maryland location for 30 years, until the city of Denver was designated by Still’s widow as the recipient of the bequest.
+Given the nightmarish restrictions, stipulations and requirements imposed by the tyrannical artist, the hoard of paintings languished in storage at an undisclosed Maryland location for 30 years, until the city of Denver was designated by Still’s widow as the recipient of the bequest.
 The sealing of his work for so many years killed off all memory of the artist, placing the administrators of the new Clyfford Still Museum in the awkward position of having to explain to the public who Clyfford Still was, when his museum was opened to the public in 2011.
 On display are 116 works, including the original, conspicuously more finished, version of 1944-N.

 Postscript: In his lifetime Still forbade museums to which he had sold or donated works from loaning them to other institutions.
 His will was worded ambiguously on this subject, however.
 With the approval of Still’s grandchildren, the Still Museum lent 9 canvases to the Abstract Expressionism exhibition held at the Royal Academy of Arts in London in 2016.
 The pictures were hung, of course, at the center of the exhibition in galleries of their own.